 Resources are available to assist students experiencing an immediate food or housing crisis.
-Please see the website for the Economic Crisis Response Team at https://sacd.sdsu.edu/ecrt for further information and to request assistance, or email ecrt@sdsu.edu.
+Please see the website for the Basic Needs Center at https://basicneeds.sdsu.edu/ for further information and to request assistance, or email basicneedscenter@sdsu.edu/ number of courses required for the degree, and to take extra elective units in other areas of interest (for example, a student in Epidemiology who also has an interest in Environmental Health is welcome to take extra elective units in Environmental Health).